 When Will I Hear?

 Your application will be reviewed only after your file is complete.
-You will be notified in writing of missing documents, but you should also check your application status through the Prospective Student Portal.
-You will be notified of your admission decision on a rolling basis approximately four to six weeks after all admission materials have been received.
-Notification of your financial aid award (if applicable) will be sent at a later date.
+You will be notified via email of missing documents, however, you should also check your application status through the Future Eagle Portal.
+You will be notified of your admission decision on a rolling basis after all admission materials have been received.
+Notification of your financial aid package (if applicable) will be sent at a later date.